 Nine o’clock rolled around, and the party made their way aboard the Maiden’s Siren and set sail for Sharn at last.
 As they traveled, old habits stirred in Ivello and he offered Hannval his help in managing the sails while striking up a casual conversation.
 After an hour or two, they sailed into the middle of the river’s hilt, and a wondrous sight caught Ivello’s eye.
 He called the others over to the rail to inspect a large school of vibrant, rainbow-coloured fish that had appeared alongside the boat.
 As they enjoyed this peaceful interlude, Hannval mentioned that the meat of these fish had hallucinogenic properties, and that some smugglers had run into problems after unwittingly using them for food.
 While Ivello wondered what unconventional use Lestok would have found for such fish, Hannval piped up that he’d made that mistake early in his career, blown off course and desperate for food, and didn’t make it back to Moonwatch for four days while under the influence.

 Still at the rail, watching the fish, Jak’s fingers dug into the wood as he remembered his days as a dreamlily addict and he fought to stop wondering what this particular drug might feel like.
 Eager to change the subject, he got some distance from Hannval and waved the others over to join him.
 His relationship with the Dark Lanterns, he told them, had not always been so fraught.
 He reminisced about his greatest success: foiling an assassination plot against Kor ir’Wynarn, Lord Commander of the King’s Citadel for all of Breland.
 Kor had been in Sharn on an inspection tour, and the Lanterns had received a credible threat connected to the city’s most powerful anti-monarchist, Hass ir’Tain.
 Though Hass was smart enough to always keep himself ten steps removed from any criminal wrongdoing, the Lanterns knew they couldn’t ignore this threat, and sent Jak to gather more details at one of Hass’ famous parties.
 The evening was going well until Jak underestimated the potency of his host’s exotic, top-shelf liquor, and his time came to an abrupt end after throwing up on a guest.
-Profoundly ashamed and angry with himself, Jak vowed that he would get the job done no matter what, and the next morning, he returned to the manor wearing a different face than the night before.
+Profoundly ashamed and angry with himself, Jak vowed that he would get the job done no matter what.
+The next morning, he returned to the manor wearing a different face than the night before.
 Finding a pretty maid at the back door, Jak seduced her into giving up Hass’ collaborators and returned to the Citadel with all the information they needed in order to avoid the planned ambush and keep Kor safe.

 Ivello had only one question: had Jak made things right with the maid?
 Jak insisted that she knew as well as he had that they were making a trade, to which Ivello retorted that Korbus hadn’t.
 He pushed his young friend about his history of using people, to which Jak could only reply that it might make him a bad person, but a good spy.
 Aruget, remembering Tik’s manipulation of Yeraa, mused that Jak might not be so different.
 Jak stared him down, shaking with rage, and declared that if he ever compared him to Tik again, he would not be responsible for his actions.
 Ever the peacemaker, Ivello suggested that Aruget didn’t mean it, to which Aruget – after taking a second to regroup – replied that he had.
 The situation with Korbus, the story he’d just shared – Jak’s job involved a lot of manipulation, and he questioned if the young agent knew right from wrong.
 Ivello exhorted Jak to not lose sight of the trees for the forest as his old alter-ego Quentin had, always justifying his actions for the sake of the greater good.
 He was concerned for Jak’s well-being, and didn’t want him to compromise his morals.
 Jak snapped that he did what he did to protect people like Aruget and Ivello, regular citizens who had no idea what went on behind the scenes, and that if he didn’t know right from wrong, he’d never have felt the guilt that had begun the downward spiral which ended with him becoming a homeless, jobless dreamlily addict.
 Ivello insisted that he believed Jak had done a good job on the road, and that there was a better person inside him, while Aruget told him that he still owed Korbus.
 Jak rebutted that it wasn’t all on him – she’d made her own choice to help, and deserved respect for putting herself in a difficult situation.
 Aruget wondered if Jak was now grateful that he’d been rescued from jail, and he replied that he had no ill will towards Aruget for taking action – he’d done what he thought was right, what he believed he had to do, and Jak could understand that.

-The next day, they sailed into Sharn under the cover of darkness as Hannval had promised.
+The next night, they sailed into Sharn under the cover of darkness as Hannval had promised.
 While Dockside wasn’t as busy as it was during the day, the city never slept, and it was still bustling with activity.
 As the smuggler made his bribes to the local watchmen and the party quietly slipped away, Jak was in his element once again.
 He easily led the party down back streets, alleys, and less-frequented lifts down to the lower city and the all too familiar sights and smells of Dragoneyes.
 Finding a flophouse he’d made use of in the past, Jak directed the party to what passed for beds, and fell into a deep sleep.
 He was anxious about what tomorrow would bring, but even that couldn’t dampen the fact that he was home at last.